mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 ### Looking Ahead

-Later in this book, you’ll learn how to decompose big projects into coordinated steps using chaining and multi-prompt workflows (in Chapter 301).
+Later in this book, you’ll learn how to decompose big projects into coordinated steps using chaining and multi-prompt workflows (in Section 301).
 But for now, keep your focus here:

 > One task.
 One prompt.
 One meaningful outcome.